UWC Procedures

 Notice by the parties of their intention to use an attorney as an advisor

-Must be received by the Secretary at least five days in advance of the first meeting that the advisor will attend
+Must be received by the Director at least five days in advance of the first meeting that the advisor will attend

 Chair’s appointment of an investigator